itsdragz/Axia-bot/README.md

 ## Axia
 Axia is a multi-utility bot that contains many useful commands and management systems!
-This bot is well known for its use of customizable suggestion commands
+This bot is well known for its use of customizable suggestion commands.
+You can find our Privacy Policy [here](https://github.com/itsdragz/Axia-bot/blob/master/Privacy%20Policy.md)

  * Default bot permission are SEND_MESSAGES and VIEW_CHANNEL
  * Args labeled with ^ are optional